Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Computational complexity

 We continue to show that inapproximability results extend to specific cases with restricted input structures.
-The reduction in Theorem~\ref{theorem:inapproximability} confirms that \divkmedian, \divkmeans, and \divksupplier remain inapproximable in polynomial-time to any multiplicative factor, even when every requirement is $\rvec$ is $1$, that is $\rvec = \mathbf{1}_t$.
-Furthermore, Theorem~\ref{theorem:inapproximability:2} establishes polynomial-time inapproximability even when all subsets in collection $\Gcal = \{G_i\}_{i \in [t]}$ have size precisely $2$, i.e., $|G_i|=2$, for all $i \in [t]$.
+The reduction in Theorem~\ref{theorem:inapproximability} confirms that \divkmedian (\divkmeans, \divksupplier resp.) remain inapproximable in polynomial-time to any multiplicative factor, even when every requirement is $1$ \ie, $\alphavec = \betavec = \mathbf{1}_t$.
+Furthermore, Theorem~\ref{theorem:inapproximability:2} establishes polynomial-time inapproximability even when all subsets in collection $\Gcal = \{G_i\}_{i \in [t]}$ have size precisely $2$, \ie, $|G_i|=2$ for all $i \in [t]$.
 Meanwhile, Theorem~\ref{theorem:inapproximability:3} indicates inapproximability when the underlying metric space is a tree metric.